Home / Toolbox Talks / Chemical Safety Toolbox Talk for Construction Sites

 2. Label Everything Clearly

 Every container should be labeled with its contents, hazards, and handling instructions.
 Safety Data Sheets (SDS) must also be readily available on-site.
-SDS provide detailed information about each chemical, including how to handle spills or exposure.
+SDS provides detailed information about each chemical, including how to handle spills or exposure.
 For more information, visit OSHA’s Hazard Communication Standards.

 3. Use Personal Protective Equipment (PPE)